maga-net/react-query-builder/README.md

         }
     ```
 -   `CrossChainDispatcher`: Simulates the validator's role.
 It takes the processed payload, signs it using a private key, and dispatches the signed message.
 In this simulation, it sends the signed data to a mock API endpoint.
--   `BridgeOrchestrator`: The top-level class that initializes and wires together all other components.
+-   `BridgeOrchestrator`: The top-level class that initializes and integrates all other components.
 It runs the main asynchronous loop, controlling the flow from scanning to dispatching.

 ## How It Works